Wireless Image Retrieval at the Edge: Results

 Fading channels introduce additional perturbation to the channel symbols, reducing the accuracy of all the proposed approaches.
 Similarly to the AWGN channel, JSCC AE achieves the best performance across all three datasets and the average SNR values considered in this paper.
 The digital scheme performs worse when the channel state information is not available (which is also the case for the JSCC schemes).
 We have also included the performance of the digital scheme when perfect channel state information is available.
 We observe that even in this case the proposed JSCC AE scheme outperforms the digital alternative.
 JSCC FC closely follows JSCC AE at the low SNR regime, but its performance saturates to a level significantly below that of JSCC AE, and even below the digital scheme for the CUHK03 dataset.
 This result further validates the denoising interpretation of the autoencoder structure in JSCC AE, which becomes even more critical in recovering the noisy feature vector in the presence of channel fading.
 Fading not only applies random attenuation to the received signal strength, but also random rotations in the complex plain, which makes it very difficult for the receiver to recover the features for correct retrieval without any channel state information.
-We note that while the digital scheme suffers significant performance loss in the absence of channel state information, JSCC AE seems to perform reasonably well.
+We note that, while the digital scheme suffers significant performance loss in the absence of the channel state information, JSCC AE seems to perform reasonably well.
 We can argue that the autoencoder learns to mitigate the effect of random fading despite the lack of explicit pilot signals.
+We also provide the performance of JSCC AE, when perfect channel state information is available at the receiver.
+The JSCC decoder first divides the received signal by the channel gain: $\mathbf{\hat{y}} = \frac{\mathbf{y}}{h} = \mathbf{x} + \frac{\mathbf{z}}{h}$, and reconstructs the input feature from $\mathbf{\hat{y}}$.
+In this scenario, our method is able to recover the noiseless bound at a reasonable $\mathrm{SNR}$ of $15\mathrm{dB}$, and the gap between JSCC AE w/ CSI and the digital approach grows even further.